 There are some places that aren’t true Thai places to eat but are purposely there for tourists.
 If you are looking for true Thai food I would look into eating at one of the street food vendors, and they are much cheaper.

-After breakfast pack up your backpack and head out to one of the many floating markets.
+head out to one of the many floating markets.
 While there is quite a few you can visit, double check on which is the best.
 Some only operate on weekends and at certain hours.

 At the floating market, you can either hop in a boat and taste the foods of Thailand as you float on by or you can pick to stay a little more stable on one of the platforms available.
 Each market will be different so if you have the time, check out a couple.